 Classified employees shall be paid at a straight-time rate for all hours actually worked up to and including 40 hours in a workweek, and shall be paid at a time-and-a-half rate for all hours actually worked in excess of 40 in a workweek.
 Work in excess of the normally scheduled workweek must receive prior authorization.

 Professional/administrative employees are employed to perform a service or services to the university and may be expected to devote whatever reasonable time is necessary to accomplish that service.
 Department heads will, however, expect professional/administrative employees to observe reasonable working hours that are best suited to the needs of the department and the university.

-Under these policies, the Provost/vice presidents/deans are permitted to use their judgment in deciding when an employee's absence should be chargeable to annual leave, sick leave, or other appropriate leave.
-This is allowed in recognition of the fact that professional/ administrative employees sometimes devote more time to their responsibilities than the typical workweek calls for and do not earn compensatory time or extra pay.
+Under these policies, the Provost/vice presidents/deans are permitted to use their judgment in deciding when an employee's absence should be chargeable to vacation leave, sick leave, or other appropriate leave.
+This is allowed in recognition of the fact that professional/administrative employees sometimes devote more time to their responsibilities than the typical workweek calls for and do not earn compensatory time or extra pay.

 Accurate records must be maintained which will show all significant absences, indicating whether chargeable or non-chargeable.
-Records must also be maintained which will show annual leave and sick leave accruals.
+Records must also be maintained which will show vacation leave and sick leave accruals.

 Flexible Schedule Guidelines

-The responsibility for scheduling and controlling working hours of employees rests with each appropriate supervisor, director, or unit head.
-The authority to schedule and control working hours includes the discretion to approve flexible schedules where appropriate or necessary to accommodate operating requirements or personal needs of employees.
+The responsibility for scheduling and determining working hours of employees rests with each appropriate supervisor, director, or unit head.
+The authority to schedule and determine working hours includes the discretion to approve flexible schedules where appropriate or necessary to accommodate operating requirements or personal needs of employees.

 The following guidelines apply to flexible schedules: